 '''

-insert(Tab, ObjectOrObjects) -> true
+insert(Table, ObjectOrObjects) -> true

 Types:

-Tab = tab()
+Table = table()

 ObjectOrObjects = tuple() | [tuple()]

 '''

-Inserts the object or all of the objects in list ObjectOrObjects into table Tab.
+Inserts the object or all of the objects in list ObjectOrObjects into table Table.

-- If the table type is set and the key of the inserted objects matches the key of any object in the table, the old object is replaced. - If the table type is ordered_set and the key of the inserted object compares equal to the key of any object in the table, the old object is replaced. - If the list contains more than one object with matching keys and the table type is set, one is inserted, which one is not defined.
+- If the table type is set and the key of the inserted objects matches the key of any object in the table, the old object is replaced. - If the table type is ordered_set and the key of the inserted object compares equal to the key of any object in the table, the old object is replaced. - If the table type is bag and the object matches any whole object in the table, the object is not inserted. - If the list contains more than one object with matching keys and the table type is set, one is inserted, which one is not defined.
 The same holds for table type ordered_set if the keys compare equal.